-The threat of an external enemy is an old trick that imperialists
+The threat of an external enemy is an old trick that imperialists and nationalists

-the ‘war against terrorism’, the external threat being something called Al-Qa'eda, with many people now realising this is a CIA-invented
+against terrorism’, the external threat being something called Al-Qa'eda, with many people now realising this is a CIA-invented

 ‘Islamist’ bogeyman, the bogus image of which is further promoted by a manipulated Western media.
 Iraq and Afghanistan

-have since fallen victim to this fake scenario engineered and operated by American-led Western
+have since fallen victim to this fake scenario engineered and operated by American-led Western imperialism.

-is within.
+Our real enemy is within.
 It is ourselves as separate and divided parts of Europe,

 forces that determine whether a country goes up or goes down on the economic scale.
 Whether it prospers temporarily or whether

 it is torn apart by imposed ‘austerity measures’.